 - Swimming Saves Lives

-Research shows that adults aspire to swim more than any other fitness activity, yet, according to the Centers for Disease Control, 37% of American adults cannot swim the length of a pool.
+There are more than 18 million swimming pools and hot tubs in the USA.
+Yet, according to the Centers for Disease Control, 37% of American adults cannot swim the length of a pool.
 Every day, about 10 people die from drowning.
 The majority of unintentional drowning victims are adults.
 Drowning ranks fifth among the leading causes of unintentional injury death in the United States.
 The CDC identifies a variety of factors that can influence drowning risk, including the lack of swimming ability.
 Research also shows that the children of adults who don’t know how to swim are at a greater risk of not learning to swim, which increases their risk of drowning.

-Adult drowning is a problem we can solve—teaching adults to swim is the central cause of the Swimming Saves Lives Foundation, the charitable arm of USMS.
-The SSL Foundation does not operate adult learn-to-swim programs, rather, we solicit contributions and provide grants to programs that do.
-Since its formation in 2012 and through the generous contributions of USMS members and other supporters, SSLF has awarded more than $65,000 in grants to programs that are providing adult learn-to-swim opportunities.
-Programs that have received grants include:
+Through the generous contributions of USMS members and other supporters, SSLF has awarded more than $65,000 in grants to programs that are providing adult learn-to-swim opportunities.
+Programs that have received grant resources include:

 - Blue Wave Aquatics, Federal Way, Wash.